Skip to content

 CNC Machined Acetal Gears — 5–7 Day Lead Time

 Module 1.0 and larger, unfilled and PTFE-filled acetal.
-Free DFM review — we check tooth profile and module before cutting.
+Engineer-reviewed pricing helps confirm tooth profile and module fit before production.